Exogenous Cushing syndrome

 A method called high performance liquid chromatography (HPLC) can show a high level of the suspected medicine in the urine.

 Treatment is to slowly decrease and eventually stop taking any corticosteroids.
-Do not stop taking any medicine without first talking to your health care provider.
-Suddenly stopping corticosteroids after taking them for a long time can results in an adrenal crisis.
+Do not stop taking any medicine without first talking to your provider.
+Suddenly stopping corticosteroids after taking them for a long time can result in a life-threatening condition called adrenal crisis.

-If you cannot stop taking the medicine because of disease (for example, you need steroids to treat severe asthma), follow your doctor's instructions on how to reduce the possibility of developing complications, including:
+If you cannot stop taking the medicine because of disease (for example, you need steroids to treat severe asthma), follow your provider's instructions on how to reduce the possibility of developing complications, including:

 - Treating high blood sugar with diet, oral medicines, or insulin.

-- Treating high cholesterol with diet or medications.
+- Treating high cholesterol with diet or medicines.

 - Taking medicines to prevent bone loss.
 This can help reduce the risk of fractures if you develop osteoporosis.